britishdan/greeting-tdd-tutorial/README.md

 > 2. You are not allowed to write any more of a unit test than is sufficient to fail; and compilation failures are failures.
 > 3. You are not allowed to write any more production code than is sufficient to pass the one failing unit test.

+#### The Red-Green-Refactor cycle
+// todo insert the image and explination

 ## Greeter server
 Let's create a web server that greets people but also likes to take an afternoon nap.
+This tutorial should take around 3-4 hours.

 The tutorial is written in [Scala](https://www.scala-lang.org/) since most of the backend at Wix is written in Scala.
 The testing framework is [Specs2](http://etorreborre.github.io/specs2/).
 The dependency management tool is [Maven](https://maven.apache.org/).
 The web server is [Jetty](https://www.eclipse.org/jetty/).
-The HTTP client is [sttp](https://sttp.readthedocs.io/en/latest/)
+The HTTP client is [sttp](https://sttp.readthedocs.io/en/latest/).
+The IDE I use is [Intellij](https://www.jetbrains.com/idea/), but the tutorial is agnostic to IDE.
+The tutorial assumes you have an IDE that supports Scala.

 ### Requirements
 1. [Respond to a GET `/greeting` with 200 HTTP status code](#requirement-1---respond-to-a-get-greeting-with-200-http-status-code)